Canada Ranks 21st on World Press Freedom Index 2025

 Why It Matters

-Canada, a major exporter of many natural resources in demand globally like oil and gas, is one of the few remaining democratic bastions worldwide with strong protections for human rights with relatively high levels of regulatory transparency.
+Canada, a major exporter of many natural resources with growing global demand, is one of the few remaining democratic bastions worldwide with strong protections for human rights and relatively high levels of regulatory transparency.
+We're not perfect, but compared to the rest of the world's most resource-rich nations, we rank among the highest on several social- and governance-related indices.

-Let's face it; it does where you get your natural resources from, something that Europe and other nations abroad were reminded of in early 2022.
+As long as the world needs Canada's natural resources – softwood, minerals, energy, or food – our country's stable and reliable resource production means we should be a go-to supplier of choice.
+Let's face it; it does matter where you get your natural resources from, something that Europe and other nations abroad were reminded of in early 2022.

 Join Us Today!